-If you have equity in your home, you may feel tempted to do what your neighbor did or your co-worker was talking about doing the other week: a cash-out refinance.
+If you have equity in your home, you may feel tempted to get a cash-out refinance.
 Before you decide to dip into your home like a savings account or a credit line, it’s important to understand what a cash-out refi is exactly.

 A home equity line is a separate loan from your original mortgage, where as a cash-out refi actually replaces your first mortgage.
 Home equity lines tend to have higher interest rates as well (this isn’t always the case, but it happens most of the time).
 Since you are actually closing one mortgage and opening another, you generally pay large closing costs with a cash-out refi.
 Closing cost aren’t customary for home equity loans.

 When Cash-out Refinancing is a Good Idea

 Typically it’s best to do a cash-out refi when you are looking to lower your interest rate or you have a clear goal in mind for the money you pull out of your home equity.
 You need to weigh the options and see how much you would save over time with the new loan.